DennisWeyrauch/MetaLanguageParser/MetaLanguageParser/#Todo.md

   * §cast, §addCast
 * 2016-07-14
   * Fix LineBreakProblems in VB.net
+  * ... and these two empty newlines still bug me
   * Read in meta/types to disallow undefined types
   * Enable more LiteralDeco
   * Add §comment to Docu
+* 2016-07-15
+  * Add MetaAdapter Class (Details see TextFile1.txt)
+  * Add new Methods from Switch.cs

 ### Commands